khp3040/VNIT-CourseWork/README.md

-# This Repo Contains All the Assignments, Mini Prohects and Lab Projects completed by me during M.Tech ar VNIT, Nagpur (2022-2024)
+# This Repo Contains All the Assignments, Mini Prohects and Lab Projects completed by me during my M.Tech at VNIT, Nagpur (2022-2024)